catdieval/user-workflow-and-user-stories/rules-of-the-road.md

 3. Write in your code informative comments in English language when a step is not obvious.
 This is also part of communication!

 4. When you don't know the answer to a coding question, DO NOT ask ChatGPT!
 Most likely, ChatGPT will output convoluted and meaningless code: this is proven from experience!
 Rather ask the coach or Google (resources like Stackoverflow are useful).

+5. To work on a new feature, do not work directly in the main branch, but create a new branch instead.
+Do not merge a branche but make a pull request instead.

+6. When you write code, test it early to check that it works.

+7. Make many small commits rather than a single large commit.
+Use informative commit messages in English language.